'Salem's Lot: Background

 King expands on this thought of the 20th-century vampire in his essay for Adeline Magazine, "On Becoming a Brand Name" (February 1980): "I began to turn the idea over in my mind, and it began to coalesce into a possible novel.
 I thought it would make a good one, if I could create a fictional town with enough prosaic reality about it to offset the comic-book menace of a bunch of vampires."
-Yet the inspirations for 'Salem's Lot go back even farther.
+Yet the inspirations for 'Salem's Lot go back even further.
 In Danse Macabre, a non-fiction overview of the modern horror genre, King recalls a dream he had when he was eight years old.
 In the dream, he saw the body of a hanged man dangling from the arm of a scaffold on a hill.
 "The corpse bore a sign: ROBERT BURNS.
-But when the wind caused the corpse to turn in the air, I saw that it was my face - rotted and picked by birds, but obviously mine.
+But when the wind caused the corpse to turn in the air, I saw that it was my face – rotted and picked by birds, but obviously mine.
 And then the corpse opened its eyes and looked at me.
 I woke up screaming, sure that a dead face would be leaning over me in the dark.
 Sixteen years later, I was able to use the dream as one of the central images in my novel 'Salem's Lot.
 I just changed the name of the corpse to Hubie Marsten."

 King first wrote of Jerusalem's Lot in the short story "Jerusalem's Lot", penned in college, but not published until years later in the short story collection Night Shift.
 In a 1969 installment of "The Garbage Truck", a column King wrote for the University of Maine at Orono's campus newspaper, King foreshadowed the coming of 'Salem's Lot by writing: "In the early 1800s a whole sect of Shakers, a rather strange, religious persuasion at best, disappeared from their village (Jeremiah's Lot) in Vermont.
 The town remains uninhabited to this day."